 Simply Thai caught my attention thanks to big sweary Gordon’s F Word.
-I was endeared by chef/owner Patria Weerapan’s story immediately, having been over from Thailand 40 years ago, never married, cooks all the food herself, works 7 days a week with 5 hours sleep each night.
-Now that’s commitment in anyone’s book!
-The whole process of booking to food on table wasn’t the most the palatable (puns are always intended!), as it took 6 attempts before a returned call from owner Patria Weerapan to reserve a table on the same night.
+I was endeared by chef/owner Patria Weerapan’s story immediately.
+She’s lived in the UK straight from Thailand for 40 years, has never married, cooks all the food herself, works 7 days a week with 5 hours sleep each night.
+That’s a compelling superwoman in my books.
+The whole process of booking, to food on table wasn’t the most palatable (puns are always intended!), as it took 6 attempts on the phone before a returned call from owner Patria Weerapan to reserve a table on the same night.
 Phew!
-A fellow diner and I arrived on time for our 7.30pm booking and already the restaurant was pretty full; we looked ahead as other customers before us were being seated by none other than Chef Patria Weerapan herself.
+A fellow diner and I arrived on time for our 7.30pm booking and already the restaurant was pretty full; other customers before us were being seated by none other than Chef Patria Weerapan herself.
 A kerfuffle ensued before our eyes though as a poor young mum was asked to leave our reserved table which was given to her by mistake.
 The lady left sheepishly without an apology and if that’s not a red faced moment then I don’t know what is.
 Poor girl.
-It took 20 minutes before our waitress finally came over to take our order who was evidently learning on the job though as she had no idea what beers were on the menu.
+It took 20 minutes before our waitress finally came over to take our order who was evidently learning on the job though, as she had no idea what beers were on the menu.
 She was clueless about the dishes that we were ordering and somehow managed to bring us steamed dumplings vs grilled ones too.
 Anyhow, this is how my story went:

 This was the complimentary soup that was delicious, fragrant and sweet.
 Kinda like a Heinz tomato soup with a twist, forgive me as that was a uni staple for me.
 Judge away!